earl86/epmmm/README.md

-epmmm performance monitor for mysql and mariadb on zabbix 2.x and zabbix 3.x
+epmmm performance monitor mysql, mariadb, memcached and redis for zabbix 2.x and zabbix 3.x

 link：